-This is one of the few non-technical posts of this blog.
-Just skip it if you want to quickly come back to 100% BI related topics.
+This is one of the few non-technical posts on this blog.
+Just skip it if you want to quickly come back to 100% BI-related topics.

 Unfortunately, I was wrong.

 Part of my job is reading through the numbers.
 It took me just a few hours after opening a survey through our SQLBI newsletter and other social media to realize that Expo 2015 was not the worldwide attraction we assumed initially.
 Our ambitious goal was completely unreachable, and this was clear to me before anyone else accepted that.
 So we downsized the venue, but we wanted to run the best event we can.
 After all, it was still the SQL Saturday close to the Expo 2015.
 And we kept the event in English.
 We requested all the speakers to deliver their speeches in English, regardless of the fact 90% of attendees would have been Italian.